-Leading accounting and financial professional bodies have launched educational charters in green finance.
-For example, in July 2020, the Institute of Chartered Accountants in England and Wales (ICAEW) introduced its first Green Finance Education Charter.
-The aim of the charter is to improve awareness and boost knowledge of its members and students in green and sustainable finance.
+Professional services bodies are also working to advance knowledge and training in green finance.
+The Green Finance Education Charter brings together 13 professional bodies, including the Chartered Banker Institute, Chartered Institute for Securities & Investment, ICAEW, ICAS, and the London Institute of Banking and Finance, to "integrate green and sustainable finance principles into the education and training programmes of finance professionals worldwide".
 Given the ongoing and well-known challenges around the lack of standardised green finance data, accounting firms potentially have a particularly important role to play in the further development of green finance.
 These firms can contribute to the presentation of "comparable information across firms and over time".